Carnelian

 Amethyst Scarab Bracelet of Tutankhamun

-This masterpiece of a amethyst scarab bracelet was found in the beautiful cartouche shaped chest of King Tutankhamun with other fine pieces of jewelry.
-The main element in the design is the light violet amethyst scarab with details, as is common with scarabs of this hard stone.
-It is in an oval setting decorated with...
+This masterpiece amethyst scarab bracelet associated with Tutankhamun was found in a beautiful cartouche shaped box with other fine pieces of jewelry.
+The main element in the design is the light violet amethyst scarab with details, as is common with scarabs of this hard stone, which was considered a precious gemstone in ancient Egypt.
+It...

 Winged Scarab Pectoral of Tutankhamun